Quick Memory Tips - 5 Powerful Strategies

 Do all of these steps (or as many as possible) with any new material you want to remember:

 1. See it.
 This one is obvious but not always easy.
 When you are reading, you should be seeing the information in your mind.
-Sometimes when reading too quickly or while distracted, we may think we've read it, but - in the words of memory expert Harry Lorayne - we may not have achieved Original Awareness of the material.
+Sometimes when reading too quickly or while distracted, we may think we've read something, but we may not have achieved Original Awareness of the material.
 Without this, a memory cannot form.

-For non-written material or physical items, use your new ability to concentrate to really see the item.
-Look carefully and slowly at the shape, color, texture of the object, the material its made of.
+For non-written material or physical items, use your ability to concentrate to really see the item.
+Look carefully and slowly at the shape, color, texture of the object, the material it's made of.

 2. Say it.
 Read new material out loud.
 Find a secluded place, perhaps at home, so you don't distract others.
 Repeating the information verbally out loud, which was Abraham Lincoln's favorite memory technique, forms memory pathways not only through the visual sense (you see the words on the paper), but also through hearing the words.
 You now have two ways to recall the information.

 4. Explain it in writing.
 Want to prove to yourself that you truly understand and remember a concept?
 Explain it in writing as clearly as you can, with as much detail as possible from memory.
-As you write, pretend you are teaching it.
+As you write, pretend you are teaching it to someone else.

 The best way to develop a familiarity and understanding of any body of ideas is to explain the material in writing, as if you are explaining it to someone else. - Dr. Keith Seddon